patacongo/Pascal/README.md

 The build system has been well excercised under a GNU development environment, in particular, the Cygwin environment.
 Because it is the same GNU environment, Linux should also build with no issues.
-Not attempt has been made to verify the build under BSD environments (including macOS).
+No attempt has been made to verify the build under BSD environments (including macOS).

     $ cd *pascal-directory*